DHBW-TrainingApp/Blog/Week2.md

 <h1>Technologies</h1>

-For the frontend we will use Cordova, Ionic, HTML, CSS, JavaScript and Angular.
+For the frontend we will use Capatior, Ionic, HTML, CSS, TypeScript and Angular.

 Especially for the additional functions we also need a backend.
-Here we will use MongoDB/SQL and Firebase.
+Here we will use Firebase.

 Angular is a platform for building mobile and desktop web applications.
 Firebase is a development platform for mobile and web applications.
 It provides tools and infrastructure via a software development kit that are intended to enable developers to provide functions more easily and more efficiently using programming interfaces on various platforms.